raulgarcia66/raulgarcia66.github.io/_pages/projects.md

     * Bayesian hyperparameter optimization used for selection of learning rate and decay factor
     * Data augmentation techniques for minority species include horizontal and vertical mirrorings, 90 degree rotations, and random brightness and contrast adjustments
   * Python

+* **Forecasting Yearly Battery Replacements**
+  * Rice University - Data to Science (D2K) Lab
+  * Mentored a team of students on a capstone data science project focusing on forecasting yearly battery replacements for LivaNova's vagus nerve stimulator medical device
+  * Team employed survival analysis to generate battery durations for implants of existing patients as well as new patients ** Existing patients: Survival function modeled with a Log-normal Accelerated Failure Time model ** New patients: Survival function modeled with a Kaplan-Meier estimator (fixed growth rate is assumed)
+  * 1st Place in the Fall 2022 D2K Lab Showcase